AVAtrade introduction paragraph

 AvaTrade Review and Insights

-AvaTrade is a multi-national company with regional offices and sales centres in Paris, Dublin, Milan, Tokyo and Sydney.
-The company’s administrative headquarters are in Dublin, Ireland.
+AvaTrade is a multinational company.
+It has regional offices and sales centres in Paris, Dublin, Milan, Tokyo and Sydney.
+The company’s administrative headquarters are in Dublin.

-The company’s total trading volumes surpass $60 billion per month.
-AvaTrade’s wide scope includes a full spectrum of trading instruments including Forex, stocks, commodities and indices.
+Their total trading volume surpasses $60 billion dollars per month.
+AvaTrade’s scope includes a full spectrum of trading instruments.
+These include: Forex, stocks, commodities and indices.

-Disclaimer: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-67-68% of retail investor accounts lose money when trading CFDs with AvaTrade.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+CFDs are complex investment instruments.
+They come with a high risk of losing money due to leverage.
+Between 67 and 68% of retail investor accounts lose money trading CFDs with AvaTrade.
+You should consider your understanding of CFDs.
+Can you afford to risk losing all or most of your money.

 AvaTrade is generally considered suitable for all levels of investors: